bjtully/BioMetaPipeline/README.md

 #### Memory usage and time to completion estimates

 Some programs in each pipeline can have very high memory requirements (>100GB) or long completion times (depending on the system used to run the pipeline).
+Users are advised to use a program such as `screen` or `nohup` to run this pipeline.

 ## pipedm